n1kk-08/CSET340/Monday - 8:30 - 10:30/E22CSEU0297/Readme.md

 This repository contains all the assignments for the Computer Vision and Video Analytics subject.

 📁 Contents
-Each assignment is provided in .pdf format
+Each assignment is provided in two formats:
+ .pdf format

+ .ipynb format

 👨‍💻 Author
 Made with dedication by: